 David Bailey, B.A.
 LL.B.
 (Hons), is a commercial, property, tax and trusts lawyer at Senior Associate level.
-He works with Peter Worrall, Kimberley Martin and Vincent Ertl in the Commercial, Property Law and Trusts practice area of Worrall Moss Martin Lawyers.
+He works with Peter Worrall, and Kimberley Martin in the Commercial, Property Law and Trusts practice area of Worrall Moss Martin Lawyers.
 David concentrates on complex transactions and enjoys the challenging work in this area.

 David has a keen interest in commercial legal work including business sales and purchases, agricultural law, leasing, loan arrangements, complex property matters, tax and trusts.